setmy-info/setmy-info.github.io/src/site/markdown/agile-manifesto.md

 # Manifesto for Agile Software Development

+## Information

+The Agile Manifesto is a declaration of values and principles for software development.
+It was created and signed in February 2001 by 17 software practitioners at a retreat in Snowbird, Utah.
+The manifesto defines four core values and twelve principles that prioritise people, working software, collaboration, and adaptability over rigid processes and documentation.
+It has since become the foundation for Scrum, Kanban, XP, and many other agile methodologies.

+---

 We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value: